Struggling against pessimism:

 . . .

-"Gold is behaving exactly as I predicted, reflecting the continuing economic instability by surging with each crisis but remaining under persistent downward pressure as the Fed decelerates money growth.
+"The purchases for the strategic reserve add billions to the federal deficit and act as a significant prop to oil prices."Gold is behaving exactly as I predicted, reflecting the continuing economic instability by surging with each crisis but remaining under persistent downward pressure as the Fed decelerates money growth.

 "The shortcomings of the Reagan program leave the economy in a state of slow deterioration, but inflation has fallen well below 7 percent and will stay there if the Fed can keep the brakes on the printing presses.
 This is perhaps the most dramatic error of the year for the host of 'authoritative' forecasters, especially those liberal economists who had become prone to discourse in terms of supposedly intransigent 'underlying' rates of inflation.